Srivaikuntanathan Perumal temple: Religious significance

 Brahmanda Purana one of the eighteen sacred texts of Hinduism and written by Veda Vyasa contains a chapter called Navathirupathi Mahatmeeyam.
 The first part of the chapter refers to Srivaikuntam.
 Vaikunta Mahatmeeyam is another work in Sanskrit that glorifies the temple and is a part of Tamraparani Sthalapurana available only in palm manuscripts.

 The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Nammalvar.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 The temple is also classified as a Navatirupathi, the nine temples revered by Nammalvar located in the banks of Tamiraparani river.
 The temple is next only to Alwarthirunagari Temple in terms of importance among the nine Navatirupathi temple.
 Nammalvar makes a reference about the temple in his works in Tiruvaymoli.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar, Vaikuntha Pillai Tamil, Vaikuntanatha Thalattu, Vaikuntanatha Tiruppanimalai and Srivakiuntam Ammanai.
-Srivaikuntam temple is also called Kailasapuram and has a Nataraja shrine with eight artistically carved pillars.
-Sun rays fall directly on the image on two days of the year - once during Uttarayana (April) and another during Dakshiyana (October), believed to be a token of worship.
 The roof over the sanctum is called Chandra vimana, where a stupa of gold is installed on the top.
 The temple also forms a series of Navagraha temples where each of the nine planetary deities of one of the temples of Navatirupathi.
 The temple is associated with the planet Surya, the Sun god.